Beth Shemesh Riddle: Wine Whine

 "Slurring after carousing" (3-4)

 Column 5 is barely legible, but the top letter is B (not the same form as the one in line 4, but both are known types).
 Then T (a cross, signature mark, taw).
 The hand with its forearm is Y (Yod, yad), and finally N. Thus BTYN, a sequence which can be separated as bt yn, equivalent to Hebrew bayit 'house' and yayin 'wine', hence 'wine tavern'.
 The term is found in Song of Songs 2:4: "He brought me to the wine place".
-A peculiarity of the word bayit is that it can omit the preposition b 'in', so we have:
+A peculiarity of the word bayit is that it can omit the preposition b 'in' (though there may be a second B lurking here, and another Y for yayin), so we have:

 "in the wine bar" (5)